MingyuYang-Yale/BENG469/Assignment1/2021-02-11/README.md

 wc cancer-gene.txt
 ```

-wc is the “word count” command, it counts the number of lines, words, and characters in files
+wc is the “word count” command, it counts the number of lines, words, and characters in files.

 If we run wc -l instead of just wc, the output shows only the number of lines per file:
 ```
 wc -l slist.txt